TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.18.md

 ---

-Of the Rock that begat thee thou art unmindful, And hast forgotten God that gave thee birth.
+Of the Rock who became your father, you are unmindful, and have forgotten God who gave you birth.